 Spring is just around the corner, anyone with a green thumb is getting anxious to spend more time outside in their yard.
-There have also been several studies that confirm the health benefits of having a green thumb , so you’re very likely to find yourself in better shape all the way around with a good pair of pruning shears in your hand.
+There have also been several studies that confirm the health benefits of having a green thumb and the health benefits of gardening in general , so you’re very likely to find yourself in better shape all the way around with a good pair of pruning shears in your hand.
 There’s a similar process in business, every so often, there’s a need to prune the vines in your business in order to keep it healthy and growing.
 And sometimes that includes pruning vines that are still producing fruit (profits).

 That’s the case with one of our Aspire clients recently.
 Their dilemma was that they had a long-standing customer who was no longer a good fit for their business model.
 If you haven’t been in that situation, it can be a very difficult challenge to acknowledge and address.
 On the surface, things looked good.
 The product our client was delivering was profitable and their customer would agree it was a good value.
 In fact, their customer would probably say the product they deliver is one of the best in their industry.

 The challenge was more on the back-end.
 The resources it was taking to manage this customer were negatively impacting other areas of our client’s growing business.
 That doesn’t mean the customer had done anything wrong.
 It simply means that our client has recognized you can’t be all things to all people.
 And as much as they value their business relationship with this customer, there is probably another company better suited to deliver their needs moving forward.
 Ultimately, they just outgrew this particular client.